sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ```

 :::tip
-dlt supports more ways of authorizing with cloud storage, including identity-based and default credentials.
+data_load_tool supports more ways of authorizing with cloud storage, including identity-based and default credentials.
 To learn more about adding credentials to your pipeline, please refer to the [Configuration and secrets section](../../../general-usage/credentials/complex_types#gcp-credentials).
 :::

 ## Usage